jmpark0808/jmpark0808.github.io/workexperience.md

 Miovision, March 2020 - February 2023

-- Improved production model accuracy by 12% (mAP) through implementation of an advanced traffic object detection system while maintaining backward compatibility.
+- Improved production model accuracy by 12% (mAP) through implementation of an advanced traffic object detection (SSD) system while maintaining backward compatibility.
 - Led the successful migration of the entire training pipeline to the latest TensorFlow version, reducing training time by 8% and improving model deployment efficiency.
 - Developed and deployed robust validation procedures that reduced false positive rates by 5% in challenging weather conditions